slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"If it’s a good idea, go ahead and do it.
 It’s much easier to apologize than it is to get permission."
 -- (rear admiral) Grace Hopper [1906]*

-> *"Knowing is not enough.
-We must apply.
-Willing is not enough.
-We must do."
--- Bruce Lee [1940]*

 > *"If you have a dream, don’t waste your energies explaining why." (...)
 "The world is changed by your example, not by your opinion."